 3-hour bicycle rental: 8 RMB (plus 100RMB deposit, returned)

 Any traveler on a budget will love taking trains in China.
 Trains are numerous and increasingly high-speed rail services connect large regional cities.
 Domestic flights are also usually inexpensive.
 There is some seasonal variation and prices rise during national holidays like Chinese New Year.

 1 night in a mid-range hotel: 350 RMB

 The high-speed train, Guangzhou to Wuhan (3 hours): 490 RMB

 Slow train, Guangzhou to Wuhan (10 hours): 120 RMB

 Flight one-way, Guangzhou to Beijing (2 hours): 800 RMB

 Flight one-way, Guangzhou to Bangkok (3 hours): 1300 RMB

-A lot of teachers often ask about the teaching in China salary.
-To give you an idea of how teachers at English First in China spends their salary, here is a sample monthly budget with the cost of living in China:
+A lot of teachers often ask about salary.
+To give you an idea of how teachers at English First in China spend their salary, here is a sample monthly budget with the average cost of living in China: